 Earlier this year, we launched a number of COVID-related projects, in collaboration with our government partner Bihar State Health Society and our academic partner Dr. Sebastian Bauhoff (Harvard Assistant Professor of Global Health and Economics) and his research team.

 We investigated knowledge, attitudes and behaviours of low-income communities in India related to COVID-19 (through phone surveys and in collaboration with other groups doing similar work) and identified key gaps which would benefit from government messaging campaigns.

 We then used state of the art adaptive testing techniques to investigate the effect of the content, framing, timing and frequency of SMS messages designed to encourage COVID-19-related behaviour change.

 Reach low-income communities who have limited access to information

-These plans will evolve over time depending on where we can most usefully support government efforts as the crisis develops.
-All activities will be conducted in accordance with the Government of India’s coronavirus guidance and restrictions.
+These plans have evolved over time depending on where we can most usefully support government efforts as the crisis has developed.
+All activities have been and will continue to be conducted in accordance with the Government of India’s coronavirus guidance and restrictions.

 "Our response" summary brochure

 (v3 17 April; N.B. this document reflects our early plans and is no longer up-to-date)